munificent/craftinginterpreters/book/statements-and-state.md

 ^code import-list (2 before, 2 after)

 The main Lox class is still trying to parse a single expression and pass it to the interpreter.
-We can fix the parsing line like so:
+We fix the parsing line like so:

 ^code parse-statements (1 before, 2 after)